stain/2022-fdo-paper/manuscript.md

 ## Next steps for FDO {#sec:next-step-fdo}

-The FAIR Digital Object Forum [@{https://fairdo.org/}] working groups are preparing more detailed requirement documentations setting out the path for realizing FDOs, named _FDO Recommendations_.
-At time of writing, these documents are in draft stage, undergoing internal review, but the FDO Forum is formalizing the process for developing and publishing these recommendations.
-As these documents lay out the future directions for FAIR Digital Objects, below follows a brief summary of the current drafts with consideration to this article's focus.
+The FAIR Digital Object Forum [@{https://fairdo.org/}] working groups are preparing more detailed [requirement documents](https://docs.google.com/spreadsheets/d/1O1PTLmVWqjQgvJsIcPgaZJe9BntHZt8_QndEG0eRwUY/edit) setting out the path for realizing FDOs, named _FDO Recommendations_.
+As of 2022-05-13, these documents are in draft stage, undergoing internal review, meanwhile the FDO Forum is formalizing the process for maturing and making these recommendations open for public review.
+As these drafts clarify the future aims and focus of FAIR Digital Objects, we provide their brief summaries below:

-The **FDO Forum Document Standards** [@WD-DocProcessStd-1.1-20220129] documents the recommendation process within the forum, starting at _Working Draft_ (WD) status within the working group and later within the forum, then _Proposed Recommendation_ (PR) published for public review, and _FDO Forum Recommendation_ (REC) published following revisions after public review.
+The **FDO Forum Document Standards** [@WD-DocProcessStd-1.1-20220129] documents the recommendation process within the forum, starting at _Working Draft_ (WD) status within the closed working group and later within the open forum, then _Proposed Recommendation_ (PR) published for public review, finalized as _FDO Forum Recommendation_ (REC) following any revisions.
 In addition, the forum may choose to _endorse_ existing third-party notes and specifications.

-The **FDO Requirement Specifications** [@WD-RequirementSpec-1.0-20220317] is an update of [@bonino_2019] to lay out the criteria for classifying an digital entity as a FAIR Digital Object, allowing for multiple implementations.
-The requirements shown in table [tbl:fdo-checks] are largely equivalent, but clarified with references to other FDO documents.
+The **FDO Requirement Specifications** [@WD-RequirementSpec-1.0-20220317] is an update of [@bonino_2019] as the foundational definition of FDO.
+This sets the criteria for classifying an digital entity as a FAIR Digital Object, allowing for multiple implementations.
+The requirements shown in table [tbl:fdo-checks] are largely equivalent, but here clarified with references to other FDO documents.

 The **Machine actionability** [@WD-MachineActionDef-1.1-20220301] sets out to define what is meant by _machine actionability_ for FDOs. _Machine readable_ is defined as elements of bit-sequences defined by structural specification, _machine interpretable_ elements that can be identified and related with semantic artifacts, while _machine actionable_ are elements with a type with operations in a symbolic grammar.
 The document largely describes requirements for resolving an FDO to metadata, and how types should be related to possible operations.